-Doppler: Indications and Interpretation
+OBSTETRICAL ULTRASOUND PROTOCOL: Doppler: Indications and Interpretation

-Doppler of the umbilical cord should be performed only when it has been requested or when there is a specific indication for it.
+Umbilical artery Doppler should be performed only when it has been requested or when there is a specific indication for it.
 This will both avoid excessive false positives (e.g, diminished diastolic flow in an otherwise normal patient, which is almost always a false positive) and also save time.
 Indications for Doppler starting at 24 weeks include:

 - Maternal hypertensive disorders

 - Maternal autoimmune disorders (SLE, antiphospholipid antibody)

 - Maternal sickle cell disease

 - Measurements suggesting IUGR (estimated fetal weight ≤10th %ile) on current or prior scans

-- BPP score ≤ 4/8 on current scans
+- BPP score $\leq 4/8$ on current scans

 - Oligohydramnios with intact membranes